 Please answer two of the four questions.

-You can consult class notes, working papers, and articles while you are working on the exam, but you are asked not to discuss the exam with anyone until the exam period is finished for everyone.
+You can consult class notes, working papers, articles, and online materials while you are working on the exam, but you are asked not to discuss the exam with anyone until the exam period is finished for everyone.